World Ringette Championships: Senior Pool

 The Senior Pool is typically played in a best-of-three playoff format between Canada's Senior national team, and Finland's Senior national team, but the 2022 World Ringette Championships scheduled a two-game series instead.
 The winning Senior team is awarded with the world title, gold medals, and the championship trophy called the Sam Jacks Trophy, named after Sam Jacks.

 Each Senior Pool game is played in a 4 x 15 minute quarter format.
 The Senior Pool did not exist until 2013 and was created when the junior program was added to the world program that same year.
 Prior to that point there was only a single event for adults and young adults.

 Junior Pool

-The Junior Pool competition is typically played in a best-of-three playoff format between Canada's Junior national team (U19), and Finland's Junior national team, but the 2022 World Ringette Championships scheduled a two-game series instead.
-The winning Junior team is awarded with the world junior title, gold medals, and the Juuso Wahlsten Trophy, named after Juhani Wahlsten.
+The Junior Pool competition is now called the U21 Pool (includes players under 21 years of age).
+At times it involved teams with players who were under 19 years of age (U19).
+The winning team in this pool is awarded with the world title for this age division, gold medals, and the Juuso Wahlsten Trophy, named after Juhani Wahlsten.

-Each Junior Pool game is played in a 4 x 15 minute quarter format.
+The pool is typically played in a best-of-three playoff format between Canada's U21 national team, and Finland's U21 national team, however, the 2022 World Ringette Championships scheduled a two-game series instead.
+Each game in this pool is played in a 4 x 15 minute quarter format.

 Prior to the 2013 World Ringette Championships the junior program was held as a separate event in 2009 and 2012.
+It has since changed to include either players who were exclusively under 19 years of age or exclusively under 21.